mucommander/mucommander/package/readme.txt

 ------------------

 muCommander is a lightweight, cross-platform file manager with a dual-pane interface.
-It runs on any operating system with Java support (Mac OS X, Windows, Linux, *BSD, Solaris...).
+It runs on any operating system with Java support (macOS, Windows, Linux, *BSD, Solaris...).

 Please visit the muCommander project page on GitHub (https://github.com/mucommander) to ask questions, suggest features, report a bug or browse documentation.
 Your feedback is always welcome!